NexaAI/nexa-sdk/bindings/android/README.md

 ## Overview

-This is an Android tutorial project demonstrating how to use the Nexa AI SDK to run AI models on Android devices.
+[`Nexa Demo`](https://github.com/NexaAI/nexa-sdk-examples/tree/main/android) is an Android tutorial project demonstrating how to use the Nexa AI SDK to run AI models on Android devices.
 The project includes model downloading, loading, text generation, and visual question answering functionality.

 ## Features